andrew/ultimate-awesome/README.md

 - [awesome-android](https://github.com/LinuxCafeFederation/awesome-android) - A curated list of awesome open source Android applications, tutorials and resources.
 - [awesome-AI-for-time-series-papers](https://github.com/qingsongedu/awesome-AI-for-time-series-papers) - A professional list of Papers, Tutorials, and Surveys on AI for Time Series in top AI conferences and journals.
 - [awesome-dbdev](https://github.com/huachaohuang/awesome-dbdev) - Awesome materials about database development.
+- [free-for-life](https://github.com/wdhdev/free-for-life) - A huge list of great stuff you can get for free!.
 - [Deep-Learning-for-Medical-Applications](https://github.com/albarqouni/Deep-Learning-for-Medical-Applications) - Deep Learning Papers on Medical Image Analysis.
 - [awesome-diffusion-model-in-rl](https://github.com/opendilab/awesome-diffusion-model-in-rl) - A curated list of Diffusion Model in RL resources (continually updated).
 - [awesome-llm-security](https://github.com/corca-ai/awesome-llm-security) - A curation of awesome tools, documents and projects about LLM Security.